ClusterHQ/examples/fli-ova/README.md

 ### Other OVA/OVF support hypervisors

-The `.ova` is a OVA 1.0 `.ova` with a `vmdk`.
-We haveni't tried the `.ova` on other platforms with OVA support yet, so please let us know.
-This `.ova` may work with VMWare, XenServer, Amazon ECS and others, so please let us know if we havent tried it yet.
+The .ova file has been tested on VirtualBox only.

+It may also work on other hypervisors such as  VMWare, XenServer, Amazon ECS and others.
+Contact us if you have any problems using the image.

 ### Known Issues / Errors